 The advanced staging studies we conduct to determine local, regional and distant metastases include:

-• Dynamic (functional) contrast enhanced MRI (DCE-MRI)
+• Dynamic Contrast Enhanced MRI (DCE-MRI)

-• 18F-FDG fluoride PET/CT
+• 18F-FDG Fluoride PET/CT

-• Combidex®/Sinerem MRI (when available)
+• Combidex® USPIO MRI (when available)

-• 11C-choline PET/CT
+• 11C-Choline PET/CT studies

 • CTC (Circulating Tumor Cell) blood test

-• New Ferriheme analysis
+• New Feraheme USPIO MRI analysis

-• 3.0 Tesla MRI
+• 3.0 Tesla MRI scans (Magnetic Resonance Imaging)

-Surgery (either radical or robotic) leaves a void in the pelvic area that rapidly becomes occupied by the bladder and/or rectum, making radiation tricky so as not to permanently damage these organs in the process of killing the remaining cancer cells.
-In addition, the surgical process will have left the area badly devascularized (decreased blood flow), therefore – the “target zone” will be lacking in appropriate oxygenation to activate the highest killing response of radiation.
-Higher doses, only achieved by “true” DART, typically accompanied by hormonal therapy, are necessary to salvage a cure.
+Surgery (either radical or robotic) leaves a void in the pelvic area that rapidly becomes occupied by the bladder and/or rectum, making salvage radiation therapy a challenge so as not to permanently damage these organs in the process of killing the remaining cancer cells.
+In addition, the surgical process will have left the area badly devascularized (decreased blood flow).
+Therefore the “target zone” will be lacking in appropriate oxygenation to activate the highest cancer-killing response of radiation.
+Higher doses, only achieved by DART (Dynamic Adaptive Radiotherapy), and often accompanied by hormonal therapy, are necessary to salvage a cure.

-Continue to After Surgery »
+Continue to Recurrence after Surgery »